Asad Ahmed

-Asad Ahmed (born 21 July 1971 in Karachi) is a Pakistani guitarist.
-His first stint was forming The Barbarians (Pakistani Rock Band).
-He has been a member of the famous pop trio Awaz, has played with Junoon, Vital Signs and was a founding member of the rock band Karavan.
-Asad is considered as the founder of Rock Music in Pakistan.
-He is currently a Solo Artist.
+Asad Ahmed (born 21 July 1971) is a Pakistani guitarist.
+He has been a member of various musical groups and some of the earliest Pakistani rock bands like The Barbarians, Awaz, Karavan, Junoon, Vital Signs as well as Coke Studio Pakistan.

 Early life

 His family moved to Dubai when he was quite young.
 His elder brother was a guitarist and when he left for college, he left his guitar back at home.
-Asad picked it up and quickly learnt to play.
+Asad picked it up and quickly learned to play.
 His family returned to Karachi in 1984.

-Music career
+Personal life

+On 14 February 2019, Ahmed married Hira after they dated for two years.
+They got married in a nikah ceremony surrounded by close family and friends in Karachi.

+Career

-Coke Studio
+Coke Studio (Pakistan)

-Asad played in Coke Studio (Produced by Rohail Hyatt) and was one of the house band members from season 2 to season 6 and reappeared in season 13.
+Asad played in Coke Studio (Produced by Rohail Hyatt) and was one of the house band members from season 2 (2008) to season 6 (2012) and reappeared in Season 13 in 2020.
+His style of guitar playing has some flashy showmanship in it.

 The Barbarians

 Asad started his music career in 1987 with The Barbarians, which is regarded by many as Pakistan's first rock band.
 The band's first single "Yeh Zindagi Hai" (This is Life) set the foundation of Pakistani rock.
-They got their first big break when The Barbarians participated in "Rock vs. Rock" show at the Taj Mahal (Agrah, India) and won a prize of 20,000 Rupees.

-They released their only album, the self-titled "The Barbarians" in 1989, which did not fare well in the then rock-repellant Pakistani music industry.
-The Barbarians fell apart in 1990.
+They released their only album, the self-titled "The Barbarians" in 1989 with the label EMI (Pakistan), which did not fare well in the then rock-repellant Pakistani music industry.
+The Barbarians band fell apart in 1990.